 Do the upgrade:

-3. Search your code for any references to Gruntwork modules.
+cd infrastructure-modules/networking/vpc-app - Search your code for any references to Gruntwork modules.
 Update each module to the version number specified in the right-most column of the Gruntwork module compatibility table (or newer).
-For example, infrastructure-modules/networking/vpc-app most likely makes use of module-vpc, which you’ll want to upgrade to v0.6.0 (or newer).
+For example,

-5. If you have a required_version constraint in your code, for the time being, remove it so the Terraform auto-upgrade step doesn’t complain.
-We’ll bring it back later.
+required_versionconstraint in your code, for the time being, remove it so the Terraform auto-upgrade step doesn’t complain.
+We’ll bring it back later. - Run

 Terraform: Up & Running, 2nd edition is here!